The 14 Best Dog Foods for Bloodhounds in 2023

 • Pumpkin

-Apart from this, you should search for a branded dog food that contains vegetables.
+Apart from this, you should search for branded dog food that contains vegetables.
 If you can’t find any, then the only alternative to fresh vegetables is supplementing, but as a last resort.

 Can I feed rice to my Bloodhound?